umass-cs-326/umass-cs-326.github.io/docs/05-exercises/03-decoder-ring/index.md

 ## TODO #2: Write Tests

 To ensure that the `decoderRing` function and the object it returns that you wrote in `TODO #1` is working properly, it is good software development/engineering and web programming practice to write tests.
-For this TODO, you must write 3 tests to test your code.
+For this TODO, you must **write 3 tests to test your code**.
 You must use the `console.assert` function to write your tests.

 You will find `TODO #2` in the `exercise-06.html` file.